 African Americans, Hispanics, and American Indians are at high risk for developing kidney failure.
 This risk is due in part to high rates of diabetes and high blood pressure in these communities.
 Below is more information about kidney failure for each of these groups.

-African Americans are almost four times as likely as Caucasians to develop kidney failure.
+African Americans are almost four times as likely as Whites to develop kidney failure.

 While African Americans make up about 13 percent of the population, they account for 32 percent of the people with kidney failure in the United States.
 Diabetes and high blood pressure are the leading causes of kidney failure among African Americans.